Nicole-Van/Pet-Store-Scenario/README.md

 ## Project Overview:

-This project is a data analysis exercise built around a re-world use case where I own a pet store and sell dogs, cats, small rodents, and lizards.
-I created a database table that was used to track pets that are owned by my pet store, then I insert mock data into the database table.
+This project is a data analysis exercise built around a real-world use case where I own a pet store and sell dogs, cats, small rodents, and lizards.
+I created a database table that was used to track pets that are owned by my pet store, then I inserted mock data into the database table.

 **Business Questions**

-1. What are all pets that are currently available, and what are their current prices?
+1. What are all the pets that are currently available, and what are their current prices?

-2. What if a pet is accidentally mark sold?
+2. What if a pet is accidentally marked sold?

-3. What dogs does the pet store have that are younger that 3 years old?
+3. What dogs does the pet store have that are younger than 3 years old?

 **What I learned:**
-I gained experience relational databases from stratch that model rea-world business scenarios.
+I gained experience with relational databases from scratch that model real-world business scenarios.
 I designed tables, define primary and foreign keys, used joins and performed a 'rollback' transaction.
-Overall I strengthened my knowledge of database design and query writing.
-I learned how to answer practical business questions through structured data.
+Overall, I strengthened my knowledge of database design and query writinga and learned how to answer practical business questions through structured data.

 ## Skills and Program Used in This Project:
 **Sandbox SQL**